ThalosES/vinted-db-feeder/README.md

 - **Exec mode:** Returns 2 CSVs:

-  - `categories.csv`: Table of all the avalible categories and their atributes
+  - `categories.csv`: Table of all the available categories and their attributes

   - `categories_children.csv`: Dictionary that models the Category->Children list relationship